 At your desk and beyond.

-Since we’re all for bettering your life (and ours), we found some quick (we’re talking a minute quick) things you can do to make your work space that much more pleasant, and, yes, actually healthy.
+Since we’re all for bettering your life (and ours), we found some quick (we’re talking one-minute quick) things you can do to make your work space that much more pleasant and, yes, actually healthy.

 1. Desktop Garden